-2 Our techniques for mapping and clustering both require solving an optimization problem.
-In the case of mapping, we minimized (3) using a majorization algorithm (similar to Borg and Groenen, 2005, Chapter 8).
+&lt;sup>2 Our techniques for mapping and clustering both require solving an optimization problem.
+In the case of mapping, we minimized (3) using a majorization algorithm (similar to Borg & Groenen, 2005, Chapter 8).
 In the case of clustering, we maximized (8) using a top-down divisive algorithm combined with some local search heuristics.

-The combined mapping and clustering shown in Fig. 1 provides an overview of the structure of the field of information science.
+The combined mapping and clustering shown in Figure 1 provides an overview of the structure of the field of information science.
 The left part of the map represents what is sometimes referred to as the information seeking and retrieval (ISR) subfield (Åström, 2007), and the right part of the map represents the informetrics subfield.
-The distinction between these two subfields is well known and has been observed in a number of studies.
-However, consistent with recent work by Åström (2007), the separation that we observe between the two subfields is less strong than in the influential study of White and McCain (1998).
+The distinction between these two subfields is well known and has been observed in a number of studies (e.g., the influential study of White & McCain, 1998).
 Within the ISR subfield, a further distinction can be made between "hard" (system-oriented) and "soft" (user-oriented) research (e.g., Åström, 2007).
 Hard ISR research is located in a relatively small area in the upper left part of our map, while soft ISR research is located in a much larger area in the middle and lower left part of the map.

-The clustering shown in Fig. 1 consists of 25 clusters.
+The clustering shown in Figure 1 consists of 25 clusters.
 The distribution of the number of publications per cluster has a mean of 49.7 and a standard deviation of 31.5.
 There is one very small cluster consisting of just two publications.
 These two publications are concerned with the use of information science techniques to support biological research.
 The largest cluster consists of 123 publications.
 The publications in this cluster deal with citation analysis and some related bibliometric and scientometric topics.
 Out of the 25 clusters, eight clusters are used to cover the informetrics subfield.
 We have examined these clusters in more detail.
 A summary of the contents of the eight informetrics clusters is provided in Table 1.